Lucasnribeiro/art-py/README.md

 2- Fix the multiple database .txt by creating one huge list.
 3- Make it post the images randomly.
 4- Identify based only on the photo file what is the artist name and the link to the post.
-5- Instead of using a sleep() to make the scraping slower so the files don't get corrupted buffer the downloaded ones somwhow.
+5- Instead of using a sleep() to make the scraping slower so the files don't get corrupted buffer the downloaded ones somewhow.